Alaska Volunteer Trip

 Day 6: Ferry through the Inside Passage to Skagway; check in at Chilkoot Trail Outpost.

 Today we will travel to Skagway via ferry on the Alaska Marine Highway through Lynn Canal.
 With a depth of over 2,000 feet, this is the deepest fjord in North America.
 At 90 miles long, it is also the longest in the world.
 When we arrive in Skagway, we will stop at the Park’s visitor center, take a drive-through orientation tour of Skagway and then head seven miles out of Skagway to the historic town site of Dyea.
-There we will check into the Chilkoot Trail Outpost, a rustic Bed and Breakfast which will be our home for the next five nights.
+There we will check into the Chilkoot Trail Outpost, a rustic lodge which will be our home for the next five nights.
 All meals and lodging included.

 Days 7 thru 10: Volunteer Projects in Klondike Gold Rush National Historical Park.

-We will also take a rest day on Sunday, when we will catch a ride on the historic White Pass & Yukon Route Railway.
+We will also have a rest day on Sunday, when we will catch a ride on the historic White Pass & Yukon Route Railway.
 Built in 1898 during the Klondike Gold Rush, this narrow-gauge railroad is an International Historic Civil Engineering Landmark.
 The route climbs nearly 3,000 feet in 20 miles of steep grades, cliffhanging turns, two tunnels and numerous trestles while showcasing stunning mountain views, gorges, glaciers and waterfalls.
 All meals and lodging included.

 Day 11: Back to Juneau on a catamaran through the Inside Passage.

 After an early breakfast we will catch an Alaska Fjordlines catamaran from Skagway to Juneau, where the Alaska Volunteer Trip ends.
-We expect to arrive in Juneau by noon, but if you plan on flying home that day, it is best not to schedule a flight before 2:00 P.M., because our boat will slow to enjoy any wildlife sightings!
+We expect to arrive in Juneau by noon, but if you plan on flying home that day, it is best not to schedule a flight before 1:00 P.M., because our boat will slow to enjoy any wildlife sightings!
 Volunteers wishing to stay longer in Juneau should make their own reservations at local hotels.
-Breakfast included.
+Breakfast and lunch included.

 Notes on Itinerary